 You will need to contact the consortium directly to become a supplier.

 Purchasing powers are vested in each school's governing body and they control their own budgets.

 Schools have a duty to ensure fair and transparent competitive procedures and may have contracts large enough to require tendering.

 Schools are subject to European Union (EU) public procurement requirements and where individual contracts exceed the EU thresholds, they must comply with the EU directives for purchasing.

-The Supplies Team helps schools source their requirements.
+The Procurement and Contract Services helps schools source their requirements.